WHY WRITE POETRY?

 Granted that its conventions and devices may be necessary, what is the evidence that poetry can meet all demands?
 Would it be appropriate for a catalogue of horrors in a Nazi concentration camp?
 Would it serve for a difficult letter to our bank manager?
 Yes it would, provided by poetry is meant language at its most authentic, effective and resonant.
 All speech and writing is governed by conventions, so that a frank, courteous and well-thought-out letter in the usual form might well extend the overdraft.
 And even if we felt that a business letter could not be poetry of a sort, albeit of a very modest sort, and something a novelist would not spend time in getting right, we could at least accept that from poetry the descent can only be to prose.
 As for the concentration camp, its events are such that a plain rendering of the facts would suffice.
 Only in truth the facts would not be "speaking for themselves", but inevitably have been selected and ordered so as to serve the purpose of the report.
 Again a poetry of a sort, an astringent, sombre poetry requiring fine judgement and sensitivity not to turn horror into Grand Guignol.

 Consider then what poets have achieved.
 Despite all the advantages enjoyed by contemporary plays and films the technology, the "real-life" dramas, modern idiom in speech and attitudes Shakespeare is still the most performed of dramatists, giving us a gallery of recognizable characters that no one has rivalled.
-Dante provides us with a sharp-etched picture of fifteenth-century Italian politics.
+Dante provides us with a sharp-etched picture of thirteenth-century Italian politics.
 Byron manages to work in slang and details of a water pump into Don Juan, and Ezra Pound incorporates views on capitalist economics in the Cantos.
 Philip Larkin paints the domestic nihilism of the contemporary welfare state, and Ted Hughes's animals are exactly observed.
 The list can be infinitely extended.

 But what do we say on the Modernist and Postmodernist movements, that claim an abrupt break with the past?
 With the Modernists's love of experimentation, anti-realism, individualism and intellectualism came a great narrowing of aims and accomplishments.
 Poetry was not writing at its highest pitch, but something fabricated altogether differently.
 Poems were free-standing creations of their authors, and they had no independent truths or emotions to impart.
 Their excellence lay in the subtlety, not to say complexity, with which meanings disclosed themselves to literary analysis.
 Modernist poetry was a highbrow art, drawing more on esoteric shadings and the inner lives of poets than the joys and sorrows of the workaday world.
 With Postmodernism these trends were accentuated.
 Writers became the self-appointed spiritual guardians of language, championing its creative and arbitrary nature over its more prosaic powers to represent, analyze and discover.
 Postmodernist poems do not represent anything but themselves.
 They are collages of words whose meaning lies only in their specific arrangement on the page.